bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 $posts = $this->resource->get->uri('app://self/posts')->eager->request(); // eager
 {% endhighlight %}

-A `request()` method without `eager` returns invokable request object, or you can invoke by `$posts()`.
+A `request()` method without `eager` returns an invokable request object, which can be invoked by calling `$posts()`.
-You can assign this value to template engine or embed to another resource.
-It will be lazy evaluated.
+You can assign this value to a template engine or embed it in another resource.
+It will then be lazily evaluated.

 ## Link request

-Resource can be linked in various way.
+Resources can be linked in various way.

 {% highlight php %}
 <?php